-For many consumers, the company website serves as a first point of interaction.
-Consumers are hungry for information, more so than ever before, when it comes to key purchase decisions.
+The company website serves as the first point of interaction for many consumers.
+Consumers are hungry for information, more so than ever before, regarding key purchase decisions.
 Beyond visual design and graphics, there’s an obvious need for encouragement from client testimonials.
 Equally important is the provision of detailed descriptions of your services.

 Most of our findings boil down to two key issues: comfort and contact.

-Reduce the barriers between your prospective clients and their choosing your services by making them more comfortable with your brand.
+Reduce the barriers between your prospective clients and your services by making them more comfortable with your brand.

 Take the time to gather original, unmanipulated consumer reviews from your happy customers.
 Again, 43% of polled individuals stated that happy customer testimonials are the most important feature for making them comfortable with an unfamiliar HVAC company.

 Finally, consider expanding your customer contact options beyond direct phone calls.
 Not every method is appropriate for everyone, but additional options could help some prospects reach the conversion threshold.
-Be sure to consider all the contact tools that lie outside of your website too, such as direct messaging tool on your GMB profile.
+Be sure to consider all the contact tools outside your website, too, such as the direct messaging tool on your GMB profile.
 Experiment, analyze, and adapt the tools that work for your business!